- Francesca Grillo's defense says Nigella Lawson was trying to hide a "dark secret"

-Both defense lawyers questioned Lawson's credibility as a witness and said their clients' claims that she repeatedly used drugs were relevant to that issue.
+Both defense lawyers questioned Nigella Lawson's credibility as a witness and said their clients' claims that she repeatedly used drugs were relevant to that issue.

 The case has gripped UK media, thanks to revelations of drug use by Lawson and intimate insights into her troubled marriage to Saatchi, a millionaire art collector.

-Jane Carpenter, giving the prosecution's closing argument in the case, said Thursday that the sisters had abused their position "time and time again" and that they "grew bolder and greedier" as time went by.
+However, Jane Carpenter, giving the prosecution's closing argument in the case, said that the sisters had abused their position "time and time again" and that they "grew bolder and greedier" as time went by.

 "Just because Saatchi is a wealthy man, obviously it doesn't mean he should be defrauded by the staff," Carpenter said.
 "That seems to be what the defense are putting forward."